 The Basic plan’s essential features include task creation (naturally), as well as list view, board view, and calendar view.
 Basic supports up to 15 team members, compared to Wrike’s five, meaning you can invite collaborators as needed.
 Basic also lets you assign tasks to others when you’re collaborating.

 However, we’d recommend Teamwork’s free plan over Wrike and Asana for individuals – it has a three-person user limit, but it’s got more task management features, five different project templates and you’ll be able to access phone-based support.
-It’s also easier to use, scoring 4.3/5 on our ease of use tests to Asana’s 4.2/5.
-Completing basic project management tasks during setup was slightly smoother.
+It’s also easier to use, we found, as completing basic project management tasks during setup was slightly smoother.
 Both providers have quite a similar layout, but Asana’s felt marginally more cluttered.

 For anyone who needs more than that, it’ll cost $10.99 per user, per month to move up to Premium.
 This tier is where the feature set really explodes, offering milestones, dependencies, subtasks, timelines, and advanced reporting.
 With so much functionality on offer, we found it to be overkill for any single-person projects.